SarahBeecroft/EHDN/Readme.md

 Make the manifest file https://github.com/Illumina/ExpansionHunterDenovo/blob/master/documentation/03_Case_control_quickstart.md

 ## Step 3
+Merge the STR profiles using merge.sha

+## Step 4
-Merge the STR profiles using the method you want (i.e. outlier or case control).
-There is a script for making every sample the only case and making all the others controls, if you want to do that.
+perform the wanted analysis (i.e. outlier or case control).
+There is a script for making every sample the only case and making all the others controls, if you want to do that. this requires `rename_manifests.sh`.
 ### Script explanations
-`merge.sh` --> merges the STR profiles with affection status as determined in the manifest file.
+`merge.sh` --> merges the STR profiles to create one large profile.
 Does not perform any analysis.
-This is the expected input for the scripts prefixed with single.

 `rename_manifests.sh` --> creates a seperate manifest file for each sample.
 Using this method, each manifest has only one sample marked as 'affected' and all the rest are 'controls/unaffacted'.
 This is the expected input for the scripts prefixed with multi.